What Should You Know About China Sleeper Trains?

 Are There Sleeper Trains in China?

-Yes—China has a wide network of sleeper trains, perfect for long-distance overnight trips.
-There are two main categories: ordinary sleeper trains (slower, cheaper, like Z/T/K trains) and HSR sleeper trains (faster, more modern, D-category trains).
-Both have different classes to fit budgets and comfort needs.
+Yes — China has a wide network of sleeper trains for long-distance overnight trips.
+There are two main types: ordinary sleeper trains (slower, cheaper, like Z/T/K trains) and HSR sleeper trains (faster D-category high-speed trains).
+Both offer different classes to suit budgets and comfort.
+Official schedules and tickets are available on the China Railway site: 12306.cn.

 Train CategorySleeper ClassesSpeedBest For